Solal-sie/Project_wind_turbine/ReadMe.md

 - The simulation is handled by Matlab. it uses the inputs, directly outputs the result of computation and visualizes it into a PNG file.
 - C also handle another output.

-**Structure:** In the directory "*Project_main/*" are located:
+**Structure:** In the directory "*Project_wind_turbine*" are located:

-- "*Map/*" folder:
+- "*Main/*" folder:
+    - "*Run_All*"
+        - This programm compiles and then runs all files.
     - "*building_map_main.c*"
         - Generate a map of defined size with random sized and located buildings.
         - Compute start and end coordinates in cartesian coordinates:
         - Export the map and coordinates of each buildings in a separated CSV located in "*Internal*".
-- "*Main/*" folder:
     - "*Navier_Stokes_solver_main.m*"
-        - Reads "*Wind_Data_Lausanne.csv*" from "*Data/*" folder and compute it to have the mean speed over the year.
+        - Reads "*Wind_Data_Lausanne.csv*" from "*Data*" folder and computes it to have the mean speed over the year.
         - Reads "*map_buildings.csv*" and "*coordinates_buildings.csv*" located in "*Internal*".
-        - Compute, using "*map_buildings.csv*", the Navier-Stokes Equation and simulate on a map the wind field.
+        - Computes, using "*map_buildings.csv*", the Navier-Stokes Equation and simulate on a map the wind field.
-        - Add squares representing buildings using "*coordinates_buildings.csv*"
+        - Add rectangles representing buildings using "*coordinates_buildings.csv*"
-        - Export the map in PNG format in the folder "*Results/*".
+        - Export the map in PNG format in the folder "*Results*".
-        - Evaluates the locations of biggest wind on the map and export them in a CSV in    "*Internals/*" folder.
+        - Evaluates the locations of biggest wind on the map and export them in a CSV in "*Internal/*" folder.
-- "*Power/*" folder:
     - "*turbines_power_main.c*"
-        - Reads "*biggest_wind_locations.csv*" and compute the velocities to find to power.
+        - Reads "*biggest_wind_locations.csv*" and compute the velocities to find the power.
-        - Write a csv file and exports it to "*Results/*" folder as "*Power_wind_and_loc.csv*".
+        - Writes a csv file and exports it to "*Results*" folder as "*Power_wind_and_loc.csv*".
+    - "*one_building_map.c*"
+        - Generate a map of defined size with one sized and located building.
+        - Compute start and end coordinates in cartesian coordinates:
+        - Export the map and coordinates of each buildings in a separated CSV located in "*Internal/*".
+    - "*Navier_Stokes_one_building.m*"
+        - Reads "*Wind_Data_Lausanne.csv*" from "*Data/*" folder and computes it to have the mean speed over the year.
+        - Reads "*map_one_building.csv*" and "*coordinates_one_building.csv*" located in "*Internal/*".
+        - Computes, using "*map_one_building.csv*", the Navier-Stokes Equation and simulate on a map the wind field.
+        - Add rectangles representing the building using "*coordinates_one_buildings.csv*"
+        - Export the map in PNG format in the folder "*Results/*" as name "*Map_one_building.png*".

 ## Instructions

 To reproduce results in the report, you will need to follow these steps:

-- If you want to generate a one building map, first make some changes in "*Navier_Stokes_solver_main.m*":
-    - Go to line 29 and comments it, then see line 31 and decomments it.
-    - Go to line 37 and comments it, then see line 39 and decomments it.
-Do the same instructions, but use the program in brakets.
+Before touching everything Run the "*Run_All*" program to compile and run all files.
+    - Close the window the shows the map before reruning the program.

-- If you want to see the map on the report you to change line 31 in "*Navier_Stokes_solver_main.m*. in the brakets of readmatrix copy/paste this: '../Internal/map_from_the_report.csv'
+- If you want to see the map from the report you have to change line 30 in "*Navier_Stokes_solver_main.m*.
+In the brakets of readmatrix copy/paste this: '../Internal/map_from_the_report.csv'
 If you want to go back to random buildings copy/paste this: '../Internal/map_building.csv'

-1. Find "*building_map_main.c*"("*one_building_map_main.c*") in the "*Map/*" folder.
-Run the programme.
+1. Find "*building_map_main.c*"("*one_building_map_main.c*") in the "*Main/*" folder.
+Run the program.

 2. Go in the "*Main/*" folder and run the "*Navier_Stokes_solver_main.m*" code.
-It may be possible the map empties itself before the end of the iteration.
+It may be possible that the map empties itself before the end of the iteration.
-If so, you have two choises:
+If so, you have two choices:
-                - In "*Navier_Stokes_solver_main.m*" follow comments in line 68.
+                - In "*Navier_Stokes_solver_main.m*" follow comments in line 63.
                 - Go back to step 1. and rerun "*building_map_main.c*".

-3. Find the "*Power/*" folder and run "*turbines_power_main**".
+3. In the "*Main/*" folder run "*turbines_power_main.c**".

+4. All the results except the Navier-Stokes plot will be in the "*Result/*".

+## Trouble shooting

+There may be some troubles with "*Navier_Stokes_solver_main.m*":
+- If the map empties itself befor the stepcount is at 100, see Instruction 2.
+The problem is that the viscosity of the fluid is not high enough.

+"*Navier_Stokes_solver_main.m*" and "*Navier_Stokes_one_building.m*" program are quite long this is like so, because the Wind_direction function, Placing_the_building function and Best_location_for_wind_turbines are directly inside the code.
+Actually this is because the functions created with MATLAB function script doesn't work on others environment than the one who created it.

 ## Requirememnts